redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

   - issues/notes original dates, but as comments
   - issue attachements
   - issue related changesets
   - issues custom fields (if specified)
   - relations including children and parent (although gitlab model for relations is simpler)
+  - keep creation/edit dates as metadata
+  - remember who closed the issue
+  - convert Redmine's textile format issues to GitLab's markdown
+  - possible to map to different users in GitLab
 - Migration of Versions/Roadmaps keeping:
   - issues composing the version
   - statuses & due dates